 This account can be managed by post and branch.

 Please contact the Society for information regarding 3rd party assistance.

 |Can I withdraw money?||

-Yes, one notice and penalty free withdrawal per financial year is permitted.
-As this is not a flexible ISA, any amount withdrawn cannot be replaced and will count towards your annual ISA subscription limit.
+Yes, notice and penalty free withdrawals are permitted.
+As this is not a flexible ISA any amount withdrawn cannot be replaced and will count towards your annual subscription limit.